Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * #### [ACKNOWLEDGEMENTS](#acknowledgements-heading)

 ## WHO'S THIS WEBSITE FOR? <a name="whos-this-website-for-heading"></a>
 People who would like to practice typing by playing a game.
 I use names of the countries in the world for this so they might come across the countries that they might be interested in or never heard of.
-In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a location on the google maps, a flag, region, capital city, population and language(s).
+In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a location on google maps, a flag, region, capital city, population and language(s).

 ## WHO IS THE OWNER? <a name="who-is-the-owner-heading"></a>
 I am the owner of the website.
-My goals of this website are to provide a speed typing game that users can practice typing with fun as well as to provide basic information of countries that they see in the game.
+My goals for this website are to provide a speed typing game that users can practice typing with fun as well as to provide basic information of countries that they see in the game.

 ## UX 5 PLANES <a name="ux5-planes-heading"></a>
 ### Strategy Plane <a name="strategy-plane-heading"></a>
 Users are people who would like to practice speed typing.
 By creating a website as a type of gaming website, they can practice while they are having fun.
-By setting a time (60 seconds per game), score which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points) and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
+By setting a time (60 seconds per game), scores which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points) and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
-High score remains even after the game finishes, even browser is closed, so that it remains as a target and users can try to achieve more points and give them a motivation to continue the game more times.
-A name of countries is used as a text and it comes up randomly so that different combination of texts appear on each game.
+A high score remains even after the game finishes and even the browser is closed so that it remains as a target and users can try to achieve more points and give them a motivation to continue the game more times.
+A name of countries is used as a text and it comes up randomly so that different combinations of texts appear on each game.
 Names of countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API*.
 Users may know some countries quite well, some only little and some not at all.
-In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a location on the google maps, a flag, region, capital city, population and language(s), as an additional function to the speed typing game.
+In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a location on google maps, a flag, region, capital city, population, and language(s), as an additional function to the speed typing game.

 * *As of 3 Jan 2021*

 The main aims for this website are;

-- To give users an opportunity to practice speed typing with fun.
+* To allow users to practice speed typing with fun.
 In order to achieve this, the visual and functions are kept minimum.
-There is a logo with the title, navebar to lead to *Home*, *Instructions* and *Countries* on the header.
-For the screen size 62rem / 992px, there is an alert that tells users that the game is only availabe on laptop / desktop only as a keyboard is required to play it.
-On the main section, there is a welcome message, game instructions button, a 60-second timer, a button to link to **“Let's Learn About The Countries”** page, a letter display, input box, game start button, score board, medal display, high score board.<br>
+There is a logo with the title, navbar to lead to *Home*, *Instructions*, and *Countries* on the header.
+For the screen size 62rem / 992px, there is an alert that tells users that the game is only available on laptop or desktop only as a keyboard is required to play it.
+In the main section, there is a welcome message, game instructions button, a 60-second timer, a button to link to the **“Let's Learn About The Countries”** page, a letter display, an input box, game start button, a scoreboard, a medal display, a high scoreboard.<br>
 To give users more motivation, each correct point is set to 10 instead of 1 so that they fee they achieve better.
 There are also 3 different medals at the end of the game.
-Depending on the score, they get a Gold medal, a Silver medal or a Bronze medal (My note: Scores for this TBC).
-There is a secret special crown for those who achieve very high score.
-This is not written on the instructions as it is a secret item, however once you get gold medal, you get a message trying to achieve further points (currently set to 250 but TBC) and see what happens.
+Depending on the score, they get a Gold medal, a Silver medal, or a Bronze medal (My note: Scores for this TBC).
+There is a secret special crown for those who achieve a very high score.
+This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a message trying to achieve further points (currently set to 250 but TBC) and see what happens.

-- To provide basic information of countries in the world In order to achieve this, **[REST Countries API](https://restcountries.eu/)** is linked with the website and a location on the google maps, a flag, region, capital city, population and language(s) are displayed when a country is selected on the dropdown menu.
+* To provide basic information of countries in the world.
+In order to achieve this, **[REST Countries API](https://restcountries.eu/)** is linked with the website and a location on google maps, a flag, region, capital city, population, and language(s) are displayed when a country is selected on the dropdown menu.

-All the functions on the tables below are minimum that must be implemented in the website to achieve user's and owner's goals.
+All the functions on the tables below are minimum that must be implemented on the website to achieve user's and owner's goals.

 | Opportunity                                            | Importance | Viability / Feasibility |
 | :----------------------------------------------------- | :--------: | :---------------------: |